Greg0109/ForwardNotifier/README.md

 **If you are a beginner, I suggest you use the Crossplatform Server, it's much more user friendly.
 The SSH tutorial and Crossplatform tutorial are down below.**

 # SSH Setup for the Receiver
+## DO NOT USE THE SSH OPTION IF YOU STILL HAVE A VERSION THAT SUPPORTS IT.
+IT HAS A MAJOR BUG THAT COULD BE USED TO RUN TERMINAL COMMANDS ON YOUR COMPUTER
 ### MacOS

 For MacOS you need a tool called “terminal-notifier”.
 It’s free and there are several tutorials on how to install it.
 Like this [one](https://brewinstall.org/install-terminal-notifier-on-mac-with-brew/)